openmpf/openmpf-docker/SWARM.md

-# Deploying OpenMPF with Docker Swarm
+# Deploy OpenMPF with Docker Swarm

 ## Do I need Swarm Deployment?